HeidiHanZhang/azure-docs/articles/cognitive-services/Speech-Service/faq-stt.md

 **A**: You can scale up your model in increments of 20 concurrent requests.

-Contact [Speech support](mailto:speechsupport@microsoft.com?subject=Request%20for%20higher%20concurrency%20for%20Speech-to-text) if you require a higher scale.
+Create [Azure support ticket](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) if you require a higher scale.

 To increase concurrency for a ***custom model***, we need the following information: